Enigmage/Enigmage/README.md

 ## Hi 👋 I am Ali Zaidi!
 I am a developer who is passionate about stuff like backend web development, devOps, computer networks etc. Few technologies that I enjoy working in are Python, Nodejs, C/C++ and Linux.
 I am actively looking for opportunities in Web Development.
 - 👨🏽‍💻 Currently working, learning and growing my skillset in network programming/backend web dev with python and Nodejs, competitive coding, data structures and algorithms.
-- 🤝 Open for collaborations in Web and application development.
+- 🤝 Open for collaborations in Web development.

 ---